Unboxed-Software/solana-course/content/token-swap.md

 8. `poolMint` - the LP-token mint address
 9. `feeAccount` - the token account which receives the owner trade fees
 10. `hostFeeAccount` - the token account which receives the host trade fees (optional parameter), set to null if none is provided
-11. `swapProgramId` - the address of the token swap program
+11. `swapProgramId` - the address of the Token Swap Program
-12. `tokenProgramId` - the address of the token program
+12. `tokenProgramId` - the address of the Token Program
-13. `amountIn` - amount of tokens deposited by the user into the swap pool
+13. `amountIn` - amount of tokens the user wants to transfer to the swap pool
 14. `minimumAmountOut` - minimum amount of tokens send to the user token account.
 This parameter is used to account for slippage.
 Slippage is the difference between the value of a token when you submit the transaction versus when the order is fulfilled.
 In this case, the lower the number, the more slippage can possible occur without the transaction failing.
 Throughout this lesson we'll use 0 for swaps as calculating slippage is outside the scope of this lesson.
 In a production app, however, it's important to let users specify the amount of slippage they're comfortable with.

 The instruction for swapping token A for token B will look like this: